Read your Daisy recordings from Claude, Cursor, or any MCP client

 4. In a new chat, ask: “List my last 5 Daisy meetings.”
 First call takes a few seconds whilenpxfetches the mcp-remotebridge.
 After that it’s instant.

-Requires Node.json your Mac (any recent version).
-Claude Desktop’s MCP config expects a stdio transport, so Daisy’s SSE server is wrapped through the mcp-remote bridge that npx auto-fetches.
+Node.js is only needed for this bridge path.
+Clients that speak SSE natively (Cursor, Claude Code, and others — next section) connect straight to the URL with no Node at all.
+Claude Desktop’s MCP config expects a stdio transport, so for it Daisy’s SSE server is wrapped through the mcp-remote bridge that npx auto-fetches.

 Manual config (if the in-app button doesn’t work)